 Constructing an Owner - Built Home

-An Owner Builder is a person authorized by the Homeowner Protection Office (HPO) to build a new home for their personal use.
+An Owner Builder is a person authorized by Licensing and Consumer Services (LCS) to build a new home for their personal use.
 Some owners wish to take on the responsibility of building their own home to save money.
 They may want to work with a contractor in some capacity and physically handle some of the work on their own or directly oversee all the skilled tradespeople.

 Buying or Selling an Owner-Built Home